College of Education and Behavioral Sciences

 Field Experience Policy

 WKU undergraduate teacher preparation programs are designed to meet the University’s standards for baccalaureate degrees, master’s degrees, specialist degrees, and certification-only programs, as well as the Kentucky standards for the designated teaching certificate.
 All professional education programs require completion of a variety of diverse and focused field experiences in appropriate off-campus Primary-Grade 12 school settings and school-related settings as well as student teaching or equivalent experiences.
 The number of required hours of field experiences varies by program; however, a minimum of 200 hours of approved off-campus field experience is required in professional education courses prior to the student teaching experience or equivalent.
 The candidate is responsible for documenting completed hours, date, and setting.
 In addition, all programs require one 16-week or two 8-week full-time student teaching placements, or appropriate equivalent.
 Every effort is made to provide teacher candidates with field experiences in diverse settings (based on socioeconomic status, race/ethnicity, language, and exceptionalities of students) in order to ensure that they are prepared to help all students learn.
-Prior to visiting any school, a student must have on file in the Office of Professional Educator Services a current TB risk assessment, a current physical exam, and a current criminal background check.
-Students are responsible for the expenses incurred in complying with this requirement.
+Prior to visiting any school a student must have the following documents on file with the Office of Professional Educator Services (OPES): A current TB risk assessment and physical on the required Kentucky Department of Education form, a recent criminal background check through Verified Credentials, and a Child Abuse and Neglect (CAN) check.
+Students who are currently employed by a Kentucky School district may provide alternate background check verification upon approval from OPES.

 By state regulation, the requirements regarding field experience apply to all students doing student teaching in Spring 2014 and beyond.